 One of the most controversial BBQ debates in the world is whether lump charcoal reigns supreme over charcoal briquettes and vice versa.

-On the one hand, charcoal briquettes are a great option as they burn longer.
+Charcoal briquettes are a great option as they burn longer.

 Briquettes allow you to choose whether you want to quickly cook up a steak or burners or smoke a brisket low and slow for long periods of time.